The Best Time of Year to Visit San Francisco, CA

 In September, the crowds begin to disperse after Labor Day Weekend.
 But there are still plenty of fun things to add to your San Francisco itinerary

-Also occurring in September is the Fringe Festival, a theater festival with over 100 performances occurring in small venues throughout the city including comedy and cabaret.
+Also occurring in September is the Fringe Festival, a theater festival with over 100 performances in small venues throughout the city including comedy and cabaret.
 You may even see unofficial performances in parks, bars, or buses.

 Things to Do in October in San Francisco

-San Francisco Sunset
+San Francisco Sunset over the Pacific Ocean.

 Things to Do in November in San Francisco